raghibfaisal/automating-aws-with-python/README.md

-# automating-aws-with-python

-Repository for the Automating AWS with python course
+# Automating AWS with python

+# Webotron
+It is a script that will sync a local directory with an aws S3 bucket.

+# Features

+- list all buckets
+- list all objects of a bucket